ewolden/vettu-hva/README.md

 ####docker
 Consists of files used by the Dockerfile to configure the image.
 ####java
-This folder consists of the Java code and recommender.jar file which make up the Mahout recommender, and some tests.
+This folder consists of the Java code and recommender.jar file which make up the Mahout recommender, plus some tests.
 ####models
 Consisting of the classes storyModel, userModel and preferenceValue.
 The models are used to temporarily hold information about a story, a user and a user's preference value for a story to be utilized by other files.
 Information is either retrieved from the database, sent from front-end, harvested from Digitalt museum's API or a combination of these.
 These models also contain formatting methods, which makes it possible to return story or user information to front-end.
 ####personalization